 Reduce demand on user attention - display adjustment

-Provide for the use of decluttering techniques by implementations, such as minimizing overlaps for both symbols and text, minimization of the number of colours on the display.
+Provide for the use of decluttering techniques by implementations, such as minimizing overlaps of both symbols and text, minimization of the number of colours on the display.

 Reduce demands on user attention - avoid text overload

 Provide for text to be shown separately from graphic display.
-Provide for limiting the amount of text shown both in-graphic, over-graphic and in a separate auxiliary display.
+Provide for limiting the amount of text shown both in-graphic, over-graphic, and in a separate auxiliary display.

 Generally, in-line text is shorter than text from a support file, though some specifications (S-101) allow as many as 300 characters.

-Generally speaking interoperability catalogue developers should review what individual DCEGs say and what portrayal catalogues do with text attributes, since the product specification developers can be expected to know which attributes can be expected to contain long text and which short text.
+Generally speaking interoperability catalogue developers should review what individual DCEGs say and what portrayal catalogues do with text attributes, since the product specification developers can be expected to know which attributes can be expected to contain long text and which contain short text.

 Support for novice users

-Allow implementations to have "novice" modes or UI controls, which provide shortcuts for inexperienced users.
+Allow implementations to have "novice" modes or user interface controls, which provide shortcuts for inexperienced users.

 Reduce demands on user attention - planning and monitoring modes